How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 How Maintouch Automates AI Traffic Analysis and GEO Strategy

 We built Maintouch to track AI referral traffic automatically.
-When you connect GA4, we pull AI sessions into your dashboard alongside Google organic.
+Connect GA4 and we pull AI sessions into your dashboard alongside Google organic.
 No regex filters.
 No custom channel groups.
 No hunting for subdomain variations when ChatGPT changes its referrer structure next month.

 The bigger win is optimization.
 Tracking AI traffic tells you what happened.
 Our zero volume query discovery tells you what to write next.